ZepZep/JasonMCTurtles/README.md

 Code in `computercraft/lua_turtle` should be present in each turtle you want to connect to Jason.

+## Code structure
+The `computercraft/lua_turtle` folder contains all the scripts that the turtles use to connect the WebSocket server and interpret the Jason actions.

+The `MinecraftTurtles` directory contains the Jason project.

+* `MinecraftTurtles/MinecraftTurtles.mas2j`: main project file
+* `MinecraftTurtles/*.asl`: agent definitions
+* `MinecraftTurtles/aslapi/*.asl`: common capabilities definitions
+* `MinecraftTurtles/env/*.java`: Environment definitions
+* `MinecraftTurtles/agent/PriorityAgent.java`: Intention selection function which can use plan priorities. (not used in the end)

 ## TODO
 - [x] send commands to specific turtle
 - [x] synchronous external actions (`execs`)